dnp3/opendnp3-guide/mkdoc/docs/index.md

 # Introduction

-Welcome to opendnp3, a portable and rigorously tested implementation of the DNP3 protocol (aka IEEE-1815).
+Welcome to opendnp3, a portable, rigorously-tested, Apache-licensed implementation of the DNP3 protocol (aka IEEE-1815).

 ### Important Links